How do I place an options trade?

 - Tap the name of the stock you’re looking for

 - Tap “Trade” in the bottom right corner of the Stock Detail page

 - Tap “Trade Options”

-- Choose your strategy.
-You can learn more about your options in our “What's an option?” article.
+You can learn more about different options trading strategies in our “What’s an Option?” article.

-- Expiration dates are displayed just below the strategy and underlying stock.
+- The expiration date is displayed just below the strategy and underlying stock.
 You can scroll right to see expirations further into the future.

-- Strike prices are listed high to low; and you can scroll up or down to see different strike prices.
+- The strike prices are listed high to low; and you can scroll up or down to see different strike prices.

 - The premium (price) and percent change are listed on the right of the screen.